Last updated: November 2020.

 Who should you host with?

 I host my site with Siteground and am extremely happy.
 The support is easily the fastest and most competent I’ve experienced (I’ve been with four different hosts), my uptime has been flawless and the loading speeds are good.
 It’s also priced competitively with the bigger hosts.
 I’m more than happy to recommend them.

 You can start a blog with Siteground for as little as $3.95 a month by clicking here.
 If you’re bit of a tech dummy and would like a step-by-step guide to getting your blog set up with Siteground, you can click the expandable section below (don’t worry, it’s easy).

 + Getting started with Siteground (click to open)

 Getting set up with Siteground shouldn’t take you more than a few minutes.
 If you click here you’ll get taken to their different hosting plans, which should look like this:

-If its your first blog, you can just get their “Startup” plan, which is the cheapest – less than $50 a year.
+If it’s your first blog, you can just get their “Startup” plan.
+All new customers get a 60% discount which works out to $3.95/month – less than $50 a year.
 You’ll get 10GB of storage space, a free domain name, one-click WordPress install, free daily backups and bandwidth suited for 10,000 visits per month.
 To be hosted on Siteground quality servers, that’s very good value.
 As a first time blogger there’s no way you’ll need anything more than that!

 Choose your domain